anebz/cloud/Accreditations/aws_solutions_associate.md

 If there is a new AMI, create a new autoscaling launch configuration.
 Autoscaling uses this to launch instances.

+If you need at least 6 instances, deploy 3x3x3 (3 in each AZ).
+If one AZ goes down, you still have 6 instances running.
+Also it's low-cost because there's 9 instances running in total.
+If you need at least 4 instances, deploy 2x2x2.

 ### ECS

 Which services run the containers?